jaylikesbunda/Flipper-IRDB-Search/README.md

 ## Live Demo

-You can access the live version of this tool at: [https://jaylikesbunda.github.io/Flipper-IRDB-Search/](https://jaylikesbunda.github.io/Flipper-IRDB-Search/)
+You can access the live version of this tool [here](search.flippertools.net)

 ## Features